| RBI/2013-14/434RPCD.CO.RRB.BC.No. 74/03.05.33/2013-14

 The 6.00 per cent Capital Indexed Bonds may be valued at "cost" as defined in circular DBOD.No.BC.8/12.02.001/97-98 dated January 22, 1998 and BC.18/12.02.001/2000-01 dated August 16, 2000.

-Treasury Bills should be valued at carrying cost.
+Treasury Bills should be valued at carrying cost. b) State Government Securities:

-- State Government securities will be valued applying the YTM method by marking it up by 25 basis points above the yields of the Central Government Securities of equivalent maturity put out by PDAI/FIMMDA periodically.
+State Government securities will be valued applying the YTM method by marking it up by 25 basis points above the yields of the Central Government Securities of equivalent maturity put out by PDAI/FIMMDA periodically. c) Other Approved Securities:

+Other approved securities will be valued applying the YTM method by marking it up by 25 basis points above the yields of the Central Government Securities of equivalent maturity put out by PDAI/FIMMDA periodically.
 (C) Unquoted non-SLR securities a) Debentures/Bonds: All debentures/bonds should be valued on the YTM basis.
 Such debentures/bonds may be of different companies having different ratings.
 These will be valued with appropriate mark-up over the YTM rates for Central Government securities as put out by PDAI/FIMMDA periodically.
 The mark-up will be graded according to the ratings assigned to the debentures/bonds by the rating agencies subject to the following :

 The rate used for the YTM for rated debentures/bonds should be at least 50 basis points above the rate applicable to a Government of India loan of equivalent maturity.

-b) Special Securities: Special securities directly issued by the Government of India to the beneficiary entities, which do not carry SLR status, may be valued at a spread of 25 basis points above the corresponding yield on GOI securities.
+Where the debenture/bonds is quoted and there have been transactions within 15 days prior to the valuation date, the value adopted should not be higher than the rate at which the transaction is recorded on the stock exchange. b) Special Securities: Special securities directly issued by the Government of India to the beneficiary entities, which do not carry SLR status, may be valued at a spread of 25 basis points above the corresponding yield on GOI securities.
 At present, such special securities comprise Oil Bonds, Fertiliser Bonds, bonds issued to the State Bank of India (during recent rights issue), Unit Trust of India, Industrial Finance Corporation of India Ltd., Food Corporation of India, Industrial Development Bank of India Ltd., the erstwhile Industrial Development Bank of India and the erstwhile Shipping Development Finance Corporation. c) Preference Shares: The valuation of preference shares should be on YTM basis.
 The preference shares will be issued by companies with different ratings.
 These will be valued with appropriate mark-up over the YTM rates for Central Government securities put out by the PDAI/FIMMDA periodically.
 The mark-up will be graded according to the ratings assigned to the preference shares by the rating agencies subject to the following:

 The YTM rate should not be lower than the coupon rate/YTM for a GOI loan of equivalent maturity.